Portsmouth Academy: Curriculum

-In year 9, choice is introduced and the GCSE syllabus will be started in core subjects.
-Students study five periods of English, Science, and Maths.
-They have two options of three periods where they choose between History or Geography and between French, Spanish, or Civics.
-Drama, Art and RE have two periods while there is a single period of each PE, Technology and Food.
+In Year 9, choice is introduced and the GCSE syllabus will be started in core subjects.
+Students study English, Science, and Mathematics.
+They choose between History or Geography, and between French, Spanish, or Civics.
+There are also classes in Drama, Art, RE, PE, Technology, and Food.

-Students in Key Stage 4, that is years 10 and 11, study a core of six periods of English, six periods of Science, five periods of Maths and one of PE.
-They then from 4 option blocks of 3 periods.
-Each child has their own personalised pathway, so the options are arranged so some may study for the EBACC.
+Students in Years 10 and 11 (Key Stage 4) study a core of English, Science, Mathematics, and PE.
+They then have 4 other subjects.
+Each student has their own personalised pathway, and options are arranged so some may study for the EBACC.